in3rsha/bitcoin-chainstate-parser/README.md

  100000100001010100110     <- concatenate
 ```

-So there we have read and decoded a varint.
+So there we have read and decoded a Varint.

+---

 #### 1. First Varint